valkriaine/Bouncy/README.md

 Drag & drop does not work out of the box.

-For drag & drop or swipe gestures to work, make your adapter extend ```BouncyRecyclerView.Adapter``` and add constructor matching parent.
+For drag & drop or swipe gestures to work, make your adapter extend ```BouncyRecyclerView.Adapter```.
 (If your adapter does not extend BouncyRecyclerView.Adapter, BouncyRecyclerView will simply disable the gestures)

 ```java